We may earn commission from affiliate links →

 Depending on the kind of traveler you are, visiting different points of the island can be done either on your own, renting a car, or trusting the extensive bus network.
 The island is relatively big, and visiting both the eastern and western coasts can take plenty of time.

 Traveling solo to Crete is simple.
 There is plenty of accommodation, including hostels in the most important towns, but also guesthouses traditionally run by families… trust me, they will go out of their way to help and make you feel welcome, especially when they know you’re traveling solo.
-If you prefer old-time hospitality, I’d prefer those more than any hostel in the world.
+If you prefer old-time hospitality, I’d like those more than any hostel in the world.
 And if you want to indulge, there are also plenty of all-inclusive resorts.

-When it’s time to decide where to stay in Crete as a solo traveler, prefer the cities of Chania and Rethymnon, with their unique and charming old towns, traditional harbors, tavernas, and stunning (and very safe) nightlife too.
-Beaches are great in both areas, and there are plenty of day trips available (even to the capital Heraklion) to explore even more.
+When it’s time to decide where to stay in Crete as a solo traveler, I prefer the cities of Chania and Rethymnon, with their unique and charming old towns, traditional harbors, tavernas, and stunning (and very safe) nightlife too.
+Beaches are excellent in both areas, and there are plenty of day trips available (even to the capital Heraklion) to explore even more.

 Solo Travel In Corfu